Discover the Benefits and Applications of Voice Coil Actuators

 Transient Simulation using EMS – Current and force calculation for different voltages

-In this section, electromagnetic simulation is performed using Transient module of EMS.
-The coil is supplied with a range of DC voltages.
-Magnetic fields, current and Lorentz force are computed.
-Figure 13 shows the magnetic flux density when the steady state is achieved.
+In this section, electromagnetic simulation is conducted using the Transient module of EMS.
+The coil is energized with varying DC voltages, allowing for the computation of magnetic fields, current, and Lorentz force.
+Figure 13 depicts the magnetic flux density once the system reaches a steady state.

 Current results